codingBaabu/Quizzle/README.md

 # QUIZZLE
-This is a quizzing app made as an implementation of a peer-learning model designed for my thesis.
+This is a quizzing app made as an implementation of a peer-learning model designed for my thesis

 ## FEATURES
 - multiple users